 Cut

 Certification is absolutely essential when buying any diamond.
-The GIA and AGS are the only certification bodies who can offer an accurate and internationally respected grade for your diamonds making them your best friend when buying a diamond.
+The GIA are the most reliable body (for natural diamonds) and the IGI (for lab diamonds) who can offer an accurate and internationally respected grades for your diamonds making them your best friend when buying a diamond.
 However, the GIA do not offer a cut grading for an oval cut diamond.
 Furthermore, due to the complex nature of this unique cut, it is almost impossible to determine any set parameters regarding cut and proportions.
 Put simply, there are no ‘magic numbers’ when it comes to an oval cut.

 Do not let this put you off.
 Choosing a diamond is all about what you see and there are other ways to determine the quality of an oval cut without an assigned set of figures.